Cancellation of 2021 JPSM Junior Fellows Program

-Sadly, several weeks of efforts to produce a coherent Junior Fellows program in light of the COVID-19 pandemic have led to a dead end, and we have made the difficult decision to cancel the program this year.
+Sadly, with no end to the COVID-19 pandemic in sight, we have made the difficult decision to cancel the 2021 Junior Fellows program.
 Although many factors led to this unfortunate decision, two carried the most weight.
-First, universities in the DC area are all gradually cancelling access to summer housing (George Washington University already cancelled our contract).
+First, universities in the DC area are not currently providing access to summer housing.
 Second, the sponsoring organizations have strict work-from-home policies that we need to carefully observe.
-It is presently unclear when everybody will physically be allowed to come back to work, and when exploring work-from-home options with the organizations, it became clear that this is simply not an option for several employers.
-Many of this year's interns will need to access restricted data, and this would only be possible when actually working "on campus" at the different agencies.
+It is presently unclear when everybody will physically be allowed to come back to work, and when exploring work-from-home options with the sponsoring organizations, this is simply not an option for several employers.
+Many interns need to access restricted data, and this would only be possible when actually working "on campus" at the different agencies.

-I hate to be a bearer of such bad news, and feel terrible about this decision, given that we made commitments to each of you.
-But the pandemic has constricted resources in such a severe fashion that offering a strictly work-from-home program would not provide the fellows with the type of experience that we are aiming to provide.
-We wanted to announce this decision in enough time to possibly allow everyone to explore alternative options for internships / jobs this summer, whatever those might be.
+I hate to be a bearer of such bad news, and feel terrible about this decision, but the pandemic has constricted resources in such a severe fashion that offering a strictly work-from-home program would not provide the fellows with the type of experience that we are aiming to provide.
+We wanted to announce this decision in enough time to allow everyone to explore alternative options for internships / jobs in 2021, whatever those might be.

 Best Regards and Stay Safe,